 Home School Links

 It is vital at this early stage of a child’s education that we develop strong relationships between parents and staff.
-We would like you to regularly contribute to your child’s learning journey by completing WOW slips and parent story sheets and giving them to your child’s key worker or class teacher.
-If you need extra copies please ask a member of staff.
+We would like you to regularly contribute to your child’s learning journey online through your tapestry account.
+Below are attachments for accessing the system through your personal devices.
+If you need any help please contact class teacher for more information.